Deck Upgrade Project Without Full Replacement

 • Surface wear from long-term weather exposure

-After evaluating the structure, portions of the framing were determined to still be structurally sound and suitable for renovation.
+After evaluating the structure, portions of the framing were determined to still be structurally sound and suitable for deck modernization.

 That allowed the project to focus on upgrading the deck without unnecessary rebuilding.